TezBaydu/Milestone-Project-1-Band/README.md

 - Reviews of past band performances.
 - Calendar of Events
     * Ticket purchase button for each.
+Leads to Ticketmaster site.
     * Places clicked links to venue and map location.
 - Quotes from fans and followers.